 In fact, Facebook users bought $234 million dollars worth of virtual goods and gifts on Facebook over the last quarter and it drove more than 85% of purchases made through Facebook in 2014, making it our number one must-have social media account for eCommerce businesses.
 Not bad for a site people claim is “dying”.

-Tip from Chicago web design agency: Since Facebook has recently changed what content appears on the feed page of user, make your brand posts more interesting so users will like your posts and you will appear in their feed.
+Tip from a Chicago Web Design Agency: Since Facebook has recently changed what content appears on the users’ feed page, make your brand posts more interesting so users will like your posts and you will appear in their feed.

 If you’re still not convinced that Twitter can positively affect your business, check out these statistics: